Automotive Google Ads Strategies: How Auto Parts Sellers Win Online

 Attribution Models for Parts Purchase Journeys

-For most auto parts sellers, a position-based attribution model works best.
-This gives 40% credit to first interaction, 40% to last interaction, and divides the remaining 20% among middle touchpoints.
-This balanced approach recognizes both the awareness creation and final conversion points.
+For most parts sellers, a position-based attribution model works best.
+This model gives 40% credit to the first click, 40% to the last click, and splits the remaining 20% across the middle touchpoints.
+That balance reflects how auto parts buyers really behave — influenced upfront, closed later.

 A promotional banner for SCUBE Marketing featuring the heading 'Maximize Your eCommerce Growth' with supporting text 'Start, optimize, and scale your paid advertising efforts with SCUBE Marketing's expert PPC services for large catalog brands.'
 The banner includes a call-to-action button 'Get Your Game Plan' and decorative elements including a plant, building silhouette, and the SCUBE Marketing logo.